stephbuon/digital-history/README.md

 `cd <path/to/folder>`

+Next, clone the repository to your local folder.
+The remote URL of any GitHub repository can be copied by clicking the green "Clone or download" button in the top right corner.

+`git clone <remote URL>`

 Add the repository's remote URL as "origin."
-The remote URL of any GitHub repository can be copied by clicking the green "Clone or download" button in the top right corner.

 `git remote add origin <remote URL>`